Find COVID-19 Resources For:

 MHA’s initiatives fulfill its mission of promoting mental health and preventing mental illness through advocacy, education, research, and services.

-If you are a healthcare provider or first responder and want to talk to someone about feelings of stress related to your work, the COVID-19 Emotional Support Line is staffed by specially-trained volunteers who can help.
+If you are a healthcare provider, first responder, or educator, and you want to talk to someone about feelings of stress, depression, or anxiety related to your work, the COVID-19 Emotional Support Line is staffed by specially-trained volunteers who can help.

 Since 1989, the Tennessee REDLINE has served as a referral service to addiction treatment for people and their families looking for help for substance use disorder.

 Coping with stress in a healthy way will make you, the people you care about, and your community stronger.